npm/static-pages/private-modules.md

 You can also use `npm owner add <user> <package name>`.

-When you add a collaborator through the web site, the collaborator will be given read-only access.
+When you add a collaborator to a private package through the web site, the collaborator will be given read-only access.
 When you add a collaborator through the command line, they will be given read-write access.

 ### Changing collaborator access